ibm-cloud-docs/discovery-data/collections.md

 A collection is a set of documents that you upload or crawl from where it resides on a connected data source.
 {: shortdesc}

+Creating a collection is a good way to group documents that you want to enrich in a similar way.
+For example, you might want to create a collection of documents that have a similar visual structure so that you can use the collection to define custom fields with the Smart Document Understanding tool.
+Or maybe you want to create a collection of documents that contain frequently asked questions that are formatted in a consistent manner so you can apply the FAQ extraction feature to the collection.

 ## Creating a collection
 {: #createcollection}